- Discipline vs punishment

 “How can we discipline kids without using punishment?”

-As it turns out, using punishment is not the only way nor a good one to successfully discipline a child.
+As it turns out, using punishment is not the only way nor a good way to successfully discipline a child.

 In this article, we will look at why these disciplinary measures are not good.

-We will also look at 4 effective ways to discipline children, ways that can:
+We will also look at 4 effective ways to discipline children:

 - modify children’s behavior,